segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 Now that your Source is set up, you can connect it with Destinations.

-Log into your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
-If your events and properties don’t appear, check the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.
+Log into your downstream tools and check to see that your events appear as expected and that they contain all of the properties you expect.
+If your events and properties don’t appear, check the [Event Delivery](/docs/connections/event-delivery/) tool and refer to the docs for each Destination.

 If there are any issues with how the events are arriving to Segment, [contact the Listrak support team](mailto:support@listrak.com).